scorpido74/azure-docs.nl-nl/articles/active-directory/develop/msal-java-get-remove-accounts-token-cache.md

 ## <a name="learn-more"></a>Meer informatie

-Als u MSAL voor Java gebruikt, kunt u meer informatie vinden over [aangepaste serialisatie van de token cache in MSAL voor Java](msal-java-token-cache-serialization.md).
+If you are using MSAL for Java, learn about [Custom token cache serialization in MSAL for Java](msal-java-token-cache-serialization.md).